Ms N Simpson (Leader of Learning)

 KS3 Drama Vision Statement

-Currently Drama is taught in Years 8, 9 and 10 for one hour per week and students can also choose to study Drama as a GCSE and A-Level subject.
+Drama is taught in Years 8, 9 and 10 for one hour and twenty minutes per week and students can also choose to study Drama as a GCSE and A-Level subject.
 After school Drama clubs are available to students of all ages to supplement curriculum time, build on skills or just to have fun!

 Drama at Key Stage 3 is all about putting yourself into other people’s shoes – by taking on roles and enacting situations the students can gain a unique understanding of a range of issues and situations from a personal point of view.
 Some of the topics covered are Friendship, Homelessness, Body Image and Peer Pressure.